Founder & Lead Editor

 Quality and Durability

-Quality on the Air Max 90 is generally praised—let's say 85% positive.
+Quality on the Air Max 90 is generally praised.
+Let’s call it 85% positive.
 The shoe feels substantial.
-However, we have to talk about the materials on the General Releases.
-For these prices, you are often getting synthetic suede and "leather" that feels a bit plastic-y compared to the rich materials on a 'Premium' (PRM) or collab pair.
+That said, the materials on General Releases matter.
+At these prices, you’re often getting synthetic suede and “leather” that can feel a bit plastic-y compared to a 'Premium' (PRM) pair or a collab.

 Common issues?
 Creasing on the toe box is inevitable.
 It happens to every pair eventually.
 Also, be aware that on older pairs, the paint on the midsole will eventually crack.
 It's not a defect; it's just character.